Connected street lighting can be leveraged for other IoT initiatives

 Cities install lights where people already are—in commercial districts, major thoroughfares, tourists hot spots and around marquee venues.
 Lighting infrastructure is already connected to the power grid, and ideally, to a utility fiber network.
 And light poles are elevated above street level providing an optimal location for small cells, which are seen as a key enabler of everything smart city.

-To that wireless infrastructure piece, scaling small cell deployments face two major challenges: access to power, backhaul and site acquisition.
-Second, if you’re a carrier or neutral host provider looking to deploy hundreds or thousands of small cells in a given area, it’s easier to negotiate a batch deal for placement with a city than it is to deal with a range of incumbents that already have wires and equipment hanging off of utility poles.
+To that wireless infrastructure piece, scaling small cell deployments face two major challenges.
+The first challenge is around access to power, backhaul and site acquisition.
+And the second challenge is that if you’re a carrier or neutral host provider looking to deploy hundreds or thousands of small cells in a given area, it’s easier to negotiate a batch deal for placement with a city than it is to deal with a range of incumbents that already have wires and equipment hanging off of utility poles.

 Further, small cell infrastructure providers are already working with lighting providers to integrate the RF equipment into light poles.
 So, when a city is ready to a replace a couple hundred street lights, they could opt for a pre-integrated solution that adds network density, creates a platform for all kinds of IoT solutions and accommodates a speedy deployment that can start adding value to municipal operations more quickly.